tkadamson/Oregon-Housing-Dashboard/README.md

 # Oregon-Housing-Dashboard

 ## Summary
 This project tracks various housing social metrics across the state of Oregon including the ratio of renters to homeowners, county median rent costs in relation to the state and national means, and where new housing is being built.
-All data comes from the Amercan Community Survey years 2014-2019.
+All data comes from the American Community Survey years 2014-2019.

 ## To Run Repository Locally
 First use project2.yml to install the required Python modules (see instructions here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).

-If necessary, download and install MongDB.
+If necessary, download and install MongoDB.
 Instructions here: https://www.mongodb.com/

 Run census_cleaning.ipynb ONCE to extract the data from the ACS API and load it into your local MongoDB.
 Then run app.py in your preferred IDE.